m1ck2/hg-sip/sphinx/command_line.rst

     The name of the directory (which must exist) into which all of the generated C or C++ code is placed.
 By default no code is generated.

-.. cmdoption:: -d <FILE>

-    .. deprecated:: 4.12
-        Use the :option:`-X <sip -X>` option instead.

-    The name of the documentation file to generate.
-Documentation is included in specification files using the :directive:`%Doc` and :directive:`%ExportedDoc` directives.
-By default the file is not generated.

 .. cmdoption:: -e

     Support for C++ exceptions is enabled.
 This causes all calls to C++ code